octue/octue-sdk-python/docs/source/child_services.rst

 Backends
 --------

+The backend specifies which method of communication the child uses (e.g. Google Cloud Pub/Sub), as well as providing pointers to the credentials and any other parameters necessary to access it.
+Each child must have its backend specified explicitly, even if all children use the same one.
+This is to support the use case where each child uses a different backend.

 To make use of a certain child in ``app.py``, its backend configuration must be specified in ``children.json``.
-The backend specifies which method of communication the child uses (e.g. Google Cloud Pub/Sub), as well as pointers to the credentials necessary to access it and any other required parameters.
 The only backend currently supported is ``GCPPubSubBackend``, which uses Google Cloud Platform's publisher/subscriber service.

-Each child must have its backend specified explicitly, even if all children use the same one.
-This is to support the use case where each child uses a different backend.

 --------------------------